-LEARN tutoring has grown exponentially since last year.
+LEARN tutoring has grown exponentially in the past two years.
 Toteda says that from January to June 2020, sessions more than doubled at the elementary level, and tripled at the high school level.
-Pre-pandemic, LEARN employed 60 tutors and, as of publication, were up to 115.
+The 2020-2021 year ended with over 130 tutors delivering over 27,600 tutoring appointments — an increase of 108 per cent from the previous school year.
 They continue to recruit teachers to be able to offer the free service to more students.

-There’s no specific date by which you need to register.
+Families and students can register anytime during the different sessions to request an appointment for LEARN Tutoring.
 Students can request tutoring for a week, two weeks, three weeks, a month, or the whole year.
 “Some students request a tutor because they have an important exam or evaluation coming up and will get tutoring for a month and then that’s it,” Toteda said.
-“But I have to say, this year most kids have been in it since the beginning.”

 The sessions are available evenings from 5 p.m. to 8:30 p.m. from Monday to Thursday, with fall, winter, and spring sessions.
 Elementary students can take a maximum of one, 30-minute appointment per week, while secondary students are eligible for a maximum of two, 30-minute appointments (in different subjects) per week.
 At times, they are able to offer last-minute appointments to students on their waiting list.
 There is no restriction on the number of children per household.

 LEARN has been running virtual tutoring for more than two decades, and were prepared to expand its services when in-person school was cancelled in March 2020.
 Soon after, it launched learn@home, a special resource page available to engage students while schools were closed.